aspeckt-112/SaucyRegistrations/README.md

 # Saucy Registrations

 I've worked on a few large enterprise projects that made use of a dependency injection container.
-On multiple different projects, at multiple different jobs, there existed some code to "automagically" register services with the container following some sort of convention.
-For example, classes that ended with "Repository" would be registered as a singleton, while classes that ended with "Service" would be registered as transient, etc. This code was always done with reflection, normally a pain to maintain and debug and always seemed to be a bit of a black box.
+Within multiple different projects, at multiple different jobs, there existed some code to "automagically" register services with the container following some sort of convention.
+For example, classes that ended with "Repository" would be registered as a singleton, while classes that ended with "Service" would be registered as transient, etc. This code was always done with reflection, normally a pain to maintain, and always seemed to be a bit of a black box.

 I wanted to solve the problem for myself, once and for all.
-I wanted to do it in a way that was quick and easy to understand.
+I wanted to solve it with minimal performance impact, minimal configuration, and maximum readability.

 Enter...this.

 ## What is this?

 Saucy is an [incremental source generator](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md).
-It provides a few attributes and an enum.
-Using these, it'll then generate a class within the same assembly that contains all the registrations for your services.
+It provides a four attributes and a single enum.
+Using these, within the assembly it's been installed into, it'll generate a class with a single extension method.
+This class contains all the registrations for your services.
 You simply call the extension method it generates in your composition root and forget about it.

 ## How do I use this?